*This post may contain affiliate links.

-I came across this book, Hurry, Hurry, Mary Dear in 1998, in the Northshire Bookstore in Manchester, VT.
+This book, Hurry, Hurry, Mary Dear, found me in 1998, at Northshire Bookstore in Manchester, VT.

 The Northshire is an awesome bookstore that has been a fixture in Manchester for decades.
 The creaky floorboards and cavernous interior make it a really fun place to explore.
 That day as I stood looking at the display of children’s picture books, one of the bookstore’s staff suddenly appeared at my elbow with Hurry, Hurry, Mary Dear in his clutches.

 He wordlessly handed it to me, gave me one of those eyes-closed slow-nods and walked away.

 I was intrigued, and flipped through the book… and instantly loved it.
 And bought it!
 Before leaving I looked for this mysterious, silent salesperson to thank him, but he was nowhere to be found.
 Perhaps he was a ghost of the Northshire!
 (Or of the greatest book salesman of all time.)

 The book is written by N.M.
 Bodecker and illustrated by Erik Blegvad, who grew up together in Denmark and eventually settled in the U.S. The foreword by Mr. Blegvad speaks of their life-long friendship and the work they did in the studio they shared in Connecticut.
 Bodecker was an artist as well as an author.
 He enjoyed penning “nonsense poems” of which Hurry, Hurry, Mary Dear is one, and Let’s Marry said the Cherry is another.
 Both men are now deceased, Bodecker in 1988 and Blegvad in February of 2014.